sanhaus/control-panel.en/help/api/using/managing-profiles.md

 ```

-In this example, we want to **update the phone field** in a profile with the email value "amy.dakota@mail.com".

-1. The first step is to **retrieve the profile**.
-To accomplish this GET request, we use the **filter** "byEmail".
-To know more about filters and how to use them, refer to [this section](#filtering).

-1. Then, in a second request, we will apply the **PATCH request** on the profile with the completed phone number in the payload.>[!NOTE]
+## Creating Profiles

+This action can be done with a simple **POST request** on the **profile** resource.

+>[!CAUTION]
 >
->The Primary Key value of the profile must be integrated in the URL.

-The PATCH pattern is `https://mc.adobe.io/<ORGANIZATION>/campaign/<apiName>/<resourceName>/<PKEY>`

-<br/>To know more about PATCH requests, refer to [this section](#get-post-patch-delete).

-To check if the PATCH request has updated the profile, we can perform a final GET request.

-## Creating Profiles
+If you want to associate an <b>orgUnit</b> to the created profile, you need to extend the profile resource with this field and, after the publication of the extension, perform a POST request on the <bProfileAndServicesExt</b> endpoint.
+>For more on the profile's resource extension, refer to the <a href="https://helpx.adobe.com/campaign/standard/administration/using/organizational-units.html#partitioning-profiles">Campaign documentation</a>.

->Sample POST request to create a profile with the email "john.doe@mail.com".
+Sample POST request to create a profile with the email "john.doe@mail.com".

 ```